Frijol/climate-change/notes/causes/basics.md

 * At least half of waste is generated outside households (industrial) [Hawken, 160][Hawken]
 * 5-6% of the world's annual oil production is feedstock for plastic manufacturing [Hawken, 168][Hawken]
 * 1/3 of plastic ends up in ecosystems, 5% is recycled; the rest is landfilled or burned [Hawken, 169][Hawken]
 * Hot water is responsible for a quarter of residential energy use globally [Hawken, 170][Hawken]

 ## Politics: Why Warming Continues
 ### Global political response
 * There is no decisive political action that can be taken regarding carbon emissions, because any that would actually work would also shut down the global economy.
 * Paris Agreement established the goal of limiting climate change to 1.5-2 degrees C above preindustrial levels and creates a process for emissions cuts.
 [Sutter][SutterParis] Obama administration released CPP as a concrete plan to meet these targets but it's currently held up in court (update expected Feb 2017)

 ### We're not changing
 * The amount of carbon that can be burned between 2011 and 2049 to have a 50% chance of keeping global warming below 2 degrees celcius is 565 gigatons.
 Reserves already claimed by all fossil fuel companies for oil, gas, and coal amounts to 2,795 gigatons of carbon.
 [Klein, 134][Klein]

+### Continued effects even after we improve
+* The IPCC says we get 90 more years of climate change regardless of how much emission we stop.
+2007: 385 PPM CO2.
+No way to avoid 450 PPM by midcentury according to Pew Center on Global Climate Change [Begley]
+* In order to have a 50% chance of keeping below the agreed-upon international target of no more than 2 degrees C of warming, all wealthy countries need to start cutting greenhouse gas emissions by 8-10% immediately (2015) [Klein, 81][Klein]

 ## Planetary Impacts: How Much This Matters
 ### Humans have drastically altered the planet